juan-alvarado-uk/productivity/productivity/README.md

 npm start
 ```

-> This are full web servers for the project.
+> These are full web servers for the project.
 Any time you make changes within the `src` directory, it will rebuild and even refresh your browser.

 **6. Generate a production build in `./build` :**